 You may feel the weather to be a bit hot but for a baby it could be cold.
 So always be on the safer side when packing clothes.
 Remember that you can afford to pack more clothes for your baby any day but not less.

-If you formula feed or use bottles for breast milk, remember that you will not get a place and soap to wash and clean the used bottles while travelling and even in the hotel for that matter.
+If you formula feed or use bottles for breast milk, remember that you will not get a place and soap to wash and clean the used bottles while traveling and even in the hotel for that matter.

 If you can, don’t forget to keep the bottle cleaning brush plus a solution to wash them whenever you have to.